SigNoz/signoz.io/blog/2021-10-18-datadog-vs-newrelic.md

 ---
 title: DataDog vs New Relic | Detailed comparison (5 key features)
 slug: datadog-vs-newrelic
-date: 2022-08-18
+date: 2022-12-05
 tags: [Tools Comparison]
 authors: ankit_anand
-description: Want to choose between DataDog and New Relic?
+description: DataDog and New Relic are both Application Monitoring Tools used to monitor applications for performance issues.
+Want to choose between DataDog and New Relic?
 In this article, let's go through 5 key capabilities of both the tools...
 image: /img/blog/2021/10/datadog_vs_newrelic_cover-min.webp
 hide_table_of_contents: true
 keywords: